GEMA-GEMA/gema-maps/README.md

 # gema-maps
-list of gema maps on [PSY] public server
+list of gema maps on [PSY] servers

 verwesen-gema-3